hellogeraldblah/ICT2x01-p4-8/README.md

 - AchievementManagement Class `[codar-web/logic/achievementManagement.php]`
 - Challenge Class `[codar-web/logic/classes/achievement.php]`

-The framework we have chosen is the [Codeception Framework](https://codeception.com/) v4.1.22 which uses PHPUnit v8.5.20.
-Additionally, we have also enabled the [codecoverage](https://codeception.com/docs/11-Codecoverage) feature for test statistics.
+The framework we have chosen is the [Codeception Framework](https://codeception.com/) v4.1.22 which uses [PHPUnit](https://phpunit.de/) v8.5.20.
+Additionally, we have also enabled the [code coverage](https://codeception.com/docs/11-Codecoverage) feature for test statistics.
 A custom test suite has been written to perform unit testing on the ChallengeManagement class.

 #### File/Directory Structure and information
 `codar-web/codeception.yml` contains information on the test configuration.
 `codar-web/test_assets/` contains resources that are used purely for testing.
 `codar-web/tests/unit/challengeManagementTest.php` is where the test suite is located.
 `codar-web/tests/_output/coverage/challengeManagement.php.html` contains a HTML report of the test suite.
+`codar-web/tests/_output/coverage/dashboard.html` contains the information on the test suite.

 #### How to install Codeception
 [Codeception Quickstart Guide](https://codeception.com/quickstart)